TheGigaMaster/Personal-BL3-mods/Weapon Overhaul/README.md

 # Highlighted Changes

-CURRENT PROGRESS: BASE GAME and NO DLC'S
+CURRENT PROGRESS: BASE GAME and NO DLC'S.

-I will do the DLC's in due time.
+I will get to the DLC's in due time.
+Please don't come yelling at me that "MuH FAvoRItE gUN iSN't GoOd yEt".
+Bitch, I do this shit fo free, so don't get your panties in a wad.

 - Buffs
   - Nearly every base game Pistol, SMG, Assault Rifle, Shotgun, and Sniper